TVavrinec/Watch/README.md

 # Watch
-ESP32_S3_MINI watch with 12 led in circle, buzzer, one button and lunette.
+ESP32_S3_MINI watch with 12 LED circle, buzzer, one button and lunette.
 The watch is designed for a 1200mA Li-Ion battery and has complete battery management.

 Fusion model: https://a360.co/3ve1P58